Find Grad Schools

 Master’s Degrees in Neurobiology & Neurosciences

 There are 106 schools in the United States where you can get your master's degree in neurobiology.
-In recent years, the majority of the students getting degrees in this area were female, and 33% were from an underrepresented racial-ethnic group.
-Also, 16.0% of neurobiology graduates were international students.
+This degree is more popular with female students, and about 34% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 13.2% of neurobiology graduates were international students.

 Education Levels of Neurobiology Majors

-During the 2020-2021 academic year, 449 students earned their master's degree in neurobiology.
+During the most recent year for which data is available, 492 people earned their master's degree in neurobiology.
 This makes it the 158th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in neurobiology at each degree level.